 - 20. Both systems can be made to work and both have their strengths and weaknesses.
-However Leader and Cabinet model with overview and scrutiny is considered to be slightly ahead of committee system as it allows for quicker and more efficient decision making.
-It is therefore recommended that the Council retains the current political management system with strong leader and cabinet and overview and scrutiny. - 21.
+However Leader and Cabinet model with overview and scrutiny is considered to be preferable to the committee system as it allows for quicker and more efficient decision making.
+It is therefore recommended that the Council retains the current political management system with Strong Leader and Cabinet and Overview and Scrutiny. - 21.
 For any system to be effective it also needs to have the right culture.
-Professor Leach considered Derby to have the right structure and the right approach as: - opposition members including leader or deputy and scrutiny chairs are allowed to speak at the Council Cabinet - opposition members chair overview and scrutiny commissions. - 22.
-This process could be further strengthened by amending the Council's constitution and ensuring opposition members chair overview and scrutiny commissions. - 22.
-The Council should also aim to adopt a culture which encourages draft cabinet reports to be presented to scrutiny at the earliest opportunity and offer scrutiny members to contribute to the decision making process.
+Professor Leach considered Derby to have the right structure and the right approach as: - opposition members including leader or deputy and scrutiny chairs are allowed to speak at the Council Cabinet - opposition members chair overview and scrutiny commissions.

+- 22. This process could be further strengthened; by amending the Council's constitution and ensuring opposition members chair overview and scrutiny commissions. - 22.
+The Council should also aim to adopt a culture which encourages draft cabinet reports to be presented to scrutiny at the earliest opportunity and enable scrutiny members to contribute to the decision making process.
 The Commission recommends that the Chief Executive develops a protocol requiring draft cabinet reports to be presented to relevant commission at the earliest opportunity. - 23.
-A SMC to receive six monthly report on actions taken by the Council Cabinet to Commission recommendations. - 24.
-Ensures minutes of Commission meetings reflect the debate as well decisions and recommendation. - 25.
-Adequately resource the scrutiny support function to deliver effective scrutiny, commensurate with the size and range of responsibilities of the city of Derby - 26.
-Ask the SMC to undertake a review of the electoral cycle. - 27.
-The Council adopts a member code of conduct and retains the standards committee in the current format with four independent (non voting) members and three elected members. - 28.
-Change the procedure to allow councillors to receive details about the complaints made against them at the first instance.

-- 29. Streamline the Standards Committee process for considering complaints against Members. - 30.
-Approach other peer authorities with a view to having a reciprocal arrangement to undertake each other's investigations.
+SMC should receive quarterly reports on actions taken by the Council Cabinet in response to commission recommendations. - 24.
+If minutes of commission meetings reflect details of the debate, as well as the recommendations made, greater insight can be gained into the rationale of those recommendations, when they are considered by Cabinet. - 25.
+To be most effective, the scrutiny support function must be adequately resourced, commensurate with the size and range of responsibilities of the City of Derby - 26.
+SMC should seek authority, from Council, to undertake a review of the electoral cycle. - 27.
+The Council should adopt a Member Code of Conduct and retain the Standards Committee in its current format, with four independent members and three elected members. - 28.
+There should be a change to the procedure, to allow councillors to receive details about the complaints made against them at the first instance. - 29.
+The Standards Committee process for considering complaints against Members, should be streamlined, with removal of some steps. - 30.
+Peer authorities should be approached, with a view to having a reciprocal arrangement to undertake each other's investigations.